Skip to main content

 I’ll create a PDF from my hotel, plane and activity confirmations then combine them into one PDF document with the formal itinerary PDF.
 Then everything is in one document making it easy to share and use.

-How to choose between Formal and Informal Itineraries?
+How to choose between Formal vs Informal Itineraries?

 • I use an informal itinerary for weekend, business or road trips.
 I like to use these when I have no set activities, or I am staying in one city.